Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 8. Coalition Victory

 Coalition Victory is an expensive sorcery that demands one of every mana color (and three of any hue), but unlike most win conditions, you won't have to wait for your victory after casting it.
-Well, if you meets its requirements—you win the game if you control a creature of every color and a land of every basic land type (not counting colorless wastes lands).
+Well, if you meet its requirements—you win the game if you control a creature of every color and a land of every basic land type (not counting colorless wastes lands).

 Thankfully, cards with several types can satisfy multiple conditions, meaning you can fulfill your creature requirement with a single rainbow unit like "Scion of the Ur-Dragon."
 Lands are a bit trickier, but the twin-type lands each fulfill two categories, or you can use "Dryad of the Ilysian Grove" to give your lands all basic land types!

 7. Mayael's Aria

 Mayael's Aria needs red, white, and green mana, but it's a relatively cheap enchantment that boosts your army even before landing your win.
 Aria relies on having powerful creatures; thankfully, the monster-heavy green and white factions offer several titans to choose from.

 At the beginning of your upkeep, you place a +1/+1 counter on each creature you control if one has five or more power.
 Then, you gain ten life if one has ten or more power.
 And then, you instantly win if your unit has 20 or higher power!
 Thanks to Aria's first counter-placing effect, your creatures will gradually strengthen, not only granting you the edge in combat but building towards your endgame condition.
 In the meantime, do your best to defend Aria with other spells since it lacks defenses like shroud, hexproof, and indestructible.

 6. Liliana's Contract